rayoz6546/Rayan/Projects/Facial Recognition Lock System/README.md

 # Facial Recognition Lock System

 This project was conducted during ECE1896 (Senior Design) in Fall 2023.
 I worked with 2 teammates to build a device that can perform facial recognition with high accuracies.
 I worked on the Computer Vision unit, which envolved building the facial recognition system using a Convolutional Neural Network (CNN) as well as devising an Anti-Spoofing system based on blink detection to prevent fraudulent attempts to break in (by placing a picture of the authorized user in front of the camera).
-I used libraries such as Tensorflow, Keras, and Scikit-Learn in Python.
 All the code and supporting materials are provided.
 Video Demo as well!

 # Tools and Concepts used